 A few things to watch for.

-The /2/tweets endpoint accepts up to 100 tweet IDs in a single request.
-One request, one rate limit hit, 100 tweets returned.
-Making 100 individual /2/tweets/:id calls instead burns 100 hits from a tighter limit (450/15min vs. 3,500/15min for batch).
+The /2/tweets endpoint accepts up to 100 tweet IDs in one request: one request, one rate-limit hit, 100 tweets back.
+Making 100 individual /2/tweets/:id calls instead spends 100 hits from a tighter limit (450/15min versus 3,500/15min for batch).
+The same logic applies to /2/users, which takes up to 100 usernames or IDs.

-2. Use Streaming Instead of Polling
+2. Use streaming instead of polling

-4. Monitor Headers and Throttle Proactively
+4. Monitor headers and throttle proactively

 remaining = int(response.headers.get("x-rate-limit-remaining", 100))